IBM-Bluemix-Docs/containers/cs_cluster.md

     2. Click **Storage**.
     3. Click **File Storage** and note the ID and path of the NFS file share that you want to use.
 2. Open your preferred editor.
-3. Create a storage configuration script for your persistent volume.
+3. Create a storage configuration file for your persistent volume.

     ```
     apiVersion: v1